 Should investors always own defensive investments, or try to decipher when to add defensive investments to a portfolio?

 In the 1990’s I learned the hard way that offensive and defense investments perform differently based on factors other than security selection.
 After a few years, I grew impatient and rotated from some excellent value focused (defensive) stock mutual funds to growth focus (offensive) stock mutual funds based on performance.

-Just like in football, with investing, there are times to invest more offensively, and there are times to invest more defensively.
+Just like in football, with investing, there are times to own more defensive investments, and there are times to own more offensive investments.

-With an offensive portfolio, investors are more focused on gains, but with a defensive portfolio investors are more focused on not losing money.
+With offensive investments, investors are more focused on getting gains, but with defensive investments, investors are more focused on not losing money.